 The children in the film and their families have had to make a painful sacrifice: To lose contact for many years for the chance of an education.
 For many people (including ourselves) the idea of total separation from family for twelve years would be unthinkable, but Nima, Tsering Deki and Jeewan's stories in the film are not unusual in Nepal and beyond: There are 25 similar schools in Kathmandu alone and in every one of those there will be children who are bravely attending city school while their families are out of all contact in the mountains.
+Similar situations exist in the Indian Himalayas and elsewhere: globally an estimated 6 million children live away from family in schools and institutions, despite having a living parent.
+(Source: Unicef & Lumos).
+Nepal is the sixth poorest country in the world.

 As Joanna Lumley said: "Imagine being away from your family for 12 years!"